AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 **Mentor Email:** gravellab@gmail.com

-After I finished my selection test, I emailed Dr. Gravel to introduce myself, and quickly explain my background and interest in the project.
+After finishing my selection test, I emailed Dr. Gravel to introduce myself, and quickly explain my background and interest in the project.
 We then had a discussion over video chat, where he explained the possible projects for this summer, and asked me more about what I might be interested in and able to do.
 He followed up in an email earlier this week with the project he thought was best suited for me.
 We discussed the project some more, to make sure I understood the details and what was expected.

 ### Synopsis